aimms/how-to/Articles/329/329-more-logging.rst

     Clearly: the lower the level of the logger, the higher the volume of output!

-    .. note:: We caution you to not use the levels Trace and Debug unless instructed to do so by AIMMS Staff; not only do  these log levels generate a high volume of output, the actual output text generated typically only makes sense with knowledge of the implementation of the corresponding software component.
+    .. note:: We caution you to not use the levels Trace and Debug unless instructed to do so by AIMMS Staff; not only do  these log levels generate a high volume of output and thereby degrade application performance, the actual output text generated typically only makes sense with knowledge of the implementation of the corresponding software component.

 #.  **appender** There are two appenders available; one to generate ``.txt`` files and one to generate ``.xml`` files.